-Many nations have begun the cautious relaxing of lockdown and a phased return to normal life.
-Vaccine programs and low infection rates mean that employers are optimistic for a return to the office, whatever that looks like.
-Progress out of the pandemic is positive, but the upcoming changes have caused some employees to suffer from a mental health phenomenon known as re-entry anxiety.
-So how can internal communications support and incentivize those returning to the office after long periods of remote working?
+Vaccine programs and low infection rates mean that employers are optimistic for a return to physical locations.
+The upcoming changes have caused some employees to suffer from a mental health phenomenon known as re-entry anxiety.
+How can internal communications support those returning after remote working?

 The impact of the COVID-19 pandemic has changed lives and workplaces.
 The focus shifted to remote working, and internal communication professionals played an essential role in many businesses.
 Informing staff of government-mandated changes and developments, virtual mental health check-ins, and keeping the dispersed workforce united were new, unprecedented additions to the job description.

 As countries across the world begin the easing of COVID-19 lockdown restrictions, it’s a mixed bag of emotions for many.
 Some are raring to get out and socialize, making reservations at their favorite restaurant and jumping at the chance to reunite with colleagues in the office environment.
 Others are more cautious, having adapted to life indoors and still concerned about transmitting the virus.

 Employers should be aware of these various reactions to the transition back to normal.
 Employees need support and understanding, to avoid alienating those struggling with re-entry anxiety.
 Management of this situation by internal communicators needs to be careful and precise.
 Otherwise, they may exacerbate the effects of the pandemic on their employee’s already delicate mental health.